Alexandros Haridis

 Work: Publications, News, Projects

-I am a design computation researcher, computer scientist, and licensed architect.
-With a 21st-century convergence of maturing forces – advances in the science and engineering of human intelligence, data-driven AI, and a turn to architecture’s core values – my mission is to integrate architecture and design into the broader, transdisciplinary quest for human-aligned machine intelligence.
-Moving ahead from the 20th-century pursuit of what computing and AI can “do” (e.g., what it can generate, or how efficient it is), my work focuses on the how it is doing it – that is, whether it is human-aligned – and to what ends we deploy computing intelligence.
+I’m a design computation researcher, computer scientist, and licensed architect.
+With a 21st-century convergence of maturing forces – advances in human intelligence engineering, data-driven AI, and a turn to architecture’s core values – my mission is to integrate architecture and design into the broader, transdisciplinary quest for human-aligned machine intelligence.
+Moving ahead from the 20th-century pursuit of what computing and AI can “do” (e.g., what it can generate, how efficient it is), my work focuses on the how it’s doing it – that is, whether it’s human-aligned – and to what ends we deploy computing intelligence.
 Fundamentally, my work views architecture and design a critical testbed for crafting intelligence computationally.

-I operationalize this agenda in my research through three primary directions: computational tools for “specialized perception systems,” which can learn to discern and assess aspects of architecture or design objects such as form and part-structure, style and visual culture; critical and evaluative frameworks for AI in architecture, with an emphasis on unpacking the interface between aesthetics and ethics (e.g., aesthetic judgment, data copyright, authorship, and environmental impact); and human-aligned CAD systems, where spatial operations and user interaction patterns deploy rule-based computing within an AI-driven design workflow.
+I operationalize this agenda in my research through three primary directions: computational tools for “specialized perception systems,” which can learn to discern and assess aspects of architecture or design objects such as form, style and visual culture; critical and evaluative frameworks for AI in architecture, with an emphasis on unpacking the interface between aesthetics and ethics (e.g., aesthetic judgment, data copyright, authorship, and resource scarcity); and human-aligned CAD systems, where spatial operations and user interaction patterns deploy rule-based computing within an AI-driven design workflow.

-Currently, I am a Principal Investigator/Lecturer at Harvard University’s John A. Paulson School of Engineering and Applied Sciences, with a joint affiliation with the Graduate School of Design.
-I am affiliated with the Harvard Data Science Initiative and metaLAB@Harvard of the Berkman Klein Center.
-Before that I received a PhD in Architecture: Design and Computation as a Presidential Fellow, and dual Master of Science in Architecture Studies and Computer Science, all from the Massachusetts Institute of Technology.
-I was a member of the Design and Computation Group (Department of Architecture) and the Computer Science and Artificial Intelligence Lab (CSAIL).
-I have received numerous fellowships and awards in support of my research and graduate studies; for details, review my CV linked above.
+Currently, I’m a Principal Investigator/Lecturer at Harvard University’s John A. Paulson School of Engineering and Applied Sciences, joint with the Graduate School of Design.
+I’m affiliated with the Harvard Data Science Initiative and metaLAB@Harvard of the Berkman Klein Center.
+Before that I received a PhD in Architecture: Design and Computation as a Presidential Fellow, and dual Master of Science in Architecture Studies and Computer Science, all from MIT.
+I was a member of the Design and Computation Group (Department of Architecture) and the Computer Science and Artificial Intelligence Lab (MIT CSAIL).
+I’ve received numerous fellowships and awards in support of my research and graduate studies; for details, review my CV linked above.

-Below, you will find recent and ongoing questions that my work addresses.
+Below, you’ll find recent work and active questions that my work addresses.
 This homepage documents a larger collection of publications, news posts, and projects.

-How do we formulate "intelligence" in architecture so it assimilates aesthetic judgment alongside reason and ethics?
-This article reclaims Kant's central concept on value judgment for the "AI age" in architecture.
+How do we formulate "intelligence" so it assimilates aesthetic judgment alongside reason and ethics?
+This article reclaims Kant's central concept on value judgment in architecture for the "AI age."

 Are design or architectural archives an encoded form of human intelligence?
-Can they address design data scarcity?
+What distinguishes them from typical ML datasets?

 Can AI code generation and multimodal reasoning democratize design computing tasks traditionally performed by experts?